KiarieJeff/dsc-phase-1-project/README.md

 ### Business Understanding

+Microsoft must be considering a number of questions now that they have a new movie studio.What genres of movies are performing well in the industry, for example, can be one of the queries.
+What kind of movies should they make, and why?

+The project's goal is to use exploratory data analysis approaches to learn how movies are doing right now at the box office.
+The project's EDA will look at and analyze a variety of movie-related data, including box genres, release dates, production costs, audience ratings, and other pertinent elements.

 Our job is to investigate box office successes as we work to establish a prosperous film company.
 We will get insightful information that will help the head of Microsoft's new movie studio choose the kinds of movies to produce by thoroughly analyzing the existing landscape of film industry successes.
-These conclusions will act as benchmarks to direct the studio toward fruitful endeavors
+These conclusions will act as benchmarks to direct the studio toward fruitful endeavors.

-Our main goal is to investigate and evaluate the kinds of movies that are now dominating the box office.
-To do this, we must examine trends, patterns, and contributors to commercial success across a range of genres.

-The ability of the research's insights to be transformed into decisions that can be implemented will be one of the success factors.
-These data should enable the CEO of Microsoft's movie studio to make well-informed decisions about the kinds of movies to develop, the partnerships to pursue, and the marketing tactics to use.
+The success criteria for this project is to be able output insights that can be transformed into decisions that will be later on be implemented.
+These insights should enable the CEO of Microsoft's movie studio to make well-informed decisions about the kinds of movies to develop and the marketing tactics to use.

 ### Data Understanding